co-cart/cocart-api-reference-docs/source/includes/cocart-v1/wip/_cart.md

 # Cart #

-A new addition to cart API is the ability to view any cart in session.
+A new addition to cart API is the ability to view any cart in session now that support for guest customers is available.

+## Guest Customers ##

+No documentation required for guest customers.
+Just know that once a new customer has added the first item, a cookie is generated that stores a cart key.
+This cookie is used to retrieve the cart key in order to load the cart again for that individual customer.

 ## Retrieve a Cart ##